loopsocial/firework_ios_sdk/README.md

 > If you are new to Xcode's Swift Pacakage Manager integration, please refer to Apple's documentation on [Adding a Package Dependency to Your App](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app)

-Select Version > Up to Next Major > 0.2.0.
+Select Version > Up to Next Major > 0.3.0.

+### Importing Using Cocoapods

+In your Podfile add FireworkVideo: `pod FireworkVideo` and then run `pod install`.

 ### Importing FireworkVideo Framework Manually

 * Clone the SDK repo located at `https://www.github.com/loopsocial/firework_ios_sdk/`

-* Download the [SDK binary](https://www.github.com/loopsocial/firework_ios_sdk/releases/download/v0.2.0/FireworkVideo-v0.2.0.xcframework.zip) and unzip if needed.
+* Download the [SDK binary](https://www.github.com/loopsocial/firework_ios_sdk/releases/download/v0.3.0/FireworkVideo-v0.3.0.xcframework.zip) and unzip if needed.

 * Drag the unzipped `FireworkVideo.xcframework` into the Xcode project navigator and drop it at root of your project.
 Make sure `Copy items if needed` checkbox is selected in the confirmation dialog.
 Check to make sure your project directory now has `FireworkVideo.xcframework` in it and it is visible and linked in your Xcode project navigator.